Nusab19/pyNekobin/README.md

 ## Installation

-You can install the package using pip:
+You can install the package from [pypy](https://pypi.org/project/pyNekobin/) using pip:

 ```
-pip install pynekobin
+pip install -U pynekobin
 ```

 ## Usage